 In 2015 the festival drew more than 600 people, including guests who drove across the state to participate.
 By the third year, about 1,000 people were at ROBO-CON, and it was finally coming close to the original vision.
-In 2017, a committee was form with representatives from two Lapeer FRC high school teams, their alum, and the View Newspaper Group, all planning for an event that included an estimated 1,400 people from all across Michigan and beyond.
+In 2017, a committee was formed with representatives from the two FRC host teams, their alumni, and the View Newspaper Group, all planning for an event that included an estimated 1,700 people from all across Michigan and beyond.

 We are moving forward with a passion to keep this an awesome, free summer event in Lapeer, Michigan which continues to grow.
-Not only do we want it to be a blast, but we are committed to make ROBO-CON an experience which inspires others to take what happens here, and let it motivate them to explore the excitement of learning and making, not only over the rest of the summer, but hopefully, for the rest of their lives.
+Not only do we want it to be a blast, but we are committed to make ROBO-CON an experience which inspires others to take what happens here, and let it inspire students to explore the excitement of learning and making.
+It is our goal for this free summer event to motivate students to engross themselves in STEM learning during the summer and hopefully, for the rest of their lives.

 We are truly thrilled at the growing group of supporters who are helping with this goal.
-Many thanks to our local community and statewide organizations such as the Michigan Science Center, who were part of 2015's Robo-Con lineup, as well as Brick It Up of Clarkston, who joined us last year, as well as last year's panel of Michigan educators who took time out to serve as panelists in a roundtable discussion of how robotics affects students academically, and this year's panel of specialists addressing robotics and economics.
-A big thank you to the Michigan State Police Bomb Squad, who joined us for the second time this year, and to the awesome groups who contacted us wanting to participate, such as FIRST alum Jared Coke and crew, who created the pedal-powered slot-car racetrack, and Ellen Green and friends, who planned and staffed hands-on STEM activities.
+Many thanks to our local community and statewide organizations that have been a part of ROBO-CON's lineup through the years, as well as panelists in previous roundtable discussions on the effects of robotics.
+A big thank you to the Michigan State Police Bomb Squad, who joined us for the second time last year, and to the awesome groups who have volunteered to help make this happen, such as The Robot Space, FIRST alum Jared Coke and crew, who created the pedal-powered slot-car racetrack, and Ellen Green and friends, who planned and staffed hands-on STEM activities.

 We are starting to plan for ROBO-CON 2018--there are changes ahead as we continue to grow!
 Feel free to spread the word, by making plans with a friend, by posting a Facebook message here, a Tweet there, by offering to design your own awesome interactive exhibit, by getting your robotics team on board, or by planning to volunteer.
 Find out how to get involved, and stay tuned...it'll be a blast!